Chern classes in equivariant bordism: Equivariant MU -Chern classes

 (iii) An inductive argument based on property (i) shows the desired relation:

 (iv) As before we let $T^m$ denote the diagonal maximal torus in $U(m)$.
-The splitting principle holds for non-equivariant complex oriented cohomology theories, see for example \cite[Proposition 8.10]{dold:Chern_classes}.
+The splitting principle holds for nonequivariant complex oriented cohomology theories, see for example \cite[Proposition 8.10]{dold:Chern_classes}.
 In other words, the right vertical map in the commutative square of graded rings is injective:

-The $k$-th Conner-Floyd-Chern class is characterized as the unique element of $\bMU^{2 k}(B U(m))$ that maps to the $k$-th elementary symmetric polynomial in the classes $p_1^*(e_1),\dots,p_m^*(e_1)$.
+The $k$-th Conner--Floyd--Chern class is characterized as the unique element of $\bMU^{2 k}(B U(m))$ that maps to the $k$-th elementary symmetric polynomial in the classes $p_1^*(e_1),\dots,p_m^*(e_1)$.
 Together with part (iii), this proves the claim. \end{proof}